3.2 Plan Production Deployment

 Part of running the pilot is also preparing a plan on how a production deployment could look like.
 And while we are not able to provide detailed steps in this cookbook, we still want to outline the necessary elements of such a plan on a high level.

 Infrastructure and Performance

-To further test the hardware requirements before deployment, you can also test the selected hardware by installing a JIRA instance and filling it with test content for a performance test.
-You can use the Data Generator that was developed by Atlassian to generate random projects, workflows, issues, etc comparable to your current production instance.
-The JIRA documentation also contains a chapter describing how to conduct performance tests using JMeter.
+To further test the hardware requirements before deployment, you can also test the selected hardware by installing a Jira instance and filling it with test content for a performance test.
+You can use our Jira Data Generator to generate random projects, workflows, issues, etc comparable to your current production instance.
+The Jira documentation also contains a chapter describing how to conduct performance tests using JMeter.